Buttermilk drop biscuits that are so easy to make you just might have them daily!

 Add the buttermilk and stir with a wooden spoon or rubber spatula just until all the flour is moistened.
 DO NOT OVERMIX.

 Using an ice cream scoop, scoop the biscuit dough slightly heaping (do not flatten the bottom on the side of your bowl), and drop it onto the prepared baking sheet about 2 inches apart.

-Bake biscuits for 12 to 15 minutes, or until golden brown.
+Bake the biscuits for 12 to 15 minutes, or until golden brown.

 Brush the tops of the biscuits with melted butter immediately after removing them from the oven.
 This is optional but highly recommended!

-There is nothing wrong with a warm biscuit straight from the oven but you can also take it to other levels with a few toppings.
+There is nothing wrong with a warm buttermilk drop biscuit straight from the oven but you can also take it to other levels with a few toppings.

 - Butter – Personally I think you can never have too much butter on a biscuit.

 - Jam or Jelly – Pick your favorite and spread away.

 - Honey – This might just be the favorite around our house.